PC-Admin/awx-ansible/README.md

 ## To Do

 - Automate routine recovery testing for the AWX setup [in progress]
+- Allow for self-signed certs (opt-out of letsencrypt) [in progress]
 - Get Apache onto docker too? []
 - Add email alerts for system issues []